-- In Pizza Tycoon, you can buy weapons from the mob (to wreck your competitors' places).
+- You can buy weapons from the mob (to wreck your competitors' places).
 Naturally, this is illegal, so you can't just ask for them; if you do, the dealer sics the cops on you.
 Instead, you have to order ice cream... at thousands of dollars a "scoop".

 - Same thing if you bribe the police.
 Openly offering a bribe will get you busted.
 Asking the cop if he "lost this wallet" on the other hand...

-- In a Grand Theft Auto San Andreas cutscene, you overhear government agent Mike Toreno's radio conversation:
+- In a Grand Theft Auto: San Andreas mission cutscene, you overhear government agent Mike Toreno's radio conversation:

 Mike Toreno: Roger that, Big Monkey, I got a 13-6 fat vulture.
 Need to acquire a drowning baby.
-Over.
-In 15 by the moon.
+Over. [gets interrupted by Carl's arrival] In 15 by the moon.
 Break your heart.
 Over and out.